practicalli/clojure/reference/functions.md

 #<core$type clojure.core$type@39bda9b9>
 user=> (type type)
 clojure.core$type
 This tells us that type is a particular instance, at memory address 39bda9b9, of the type clojure.core$type. clojure.core is a namespace which defines the fundamentals of the Clojure language, and $type tells us that it’s named type in that namespace.
 None of this is particularly helpful, though.
-Maybe we can find out more about the clojure.core$type by asking what its supertypes are:
+Maybe we can find out more about the clojure.core$type by asking what its super types are:

 user=> (supers (type type))
 #{clojure.lang.AFunction clojure.lang.IMeta java.util.concurrent.Callable clojure.lang.Fn clojure.lang.AFn java.util.Comparator java.lang.Object clojure.lang.RestFn clojure.lang.IObj java.lang.Runnable java.io.Serializable clojure.lang.IFn}